lintonye/learnreact.design/2017-06-08-what-is-react.md

 ---

 React, ReactJS, React.js, React Native...
-How many times have you heard about these things this week?
+How many times have you heard about these things lately?
 Are you confused by what they are really for?

-If you are a designer in a team that uses (or considers to use) React, or if you are simply curious about this React thing, this series of posts is for you.
+If you are a designer in a team that uses (or is considering using) React, or if you are simply curious about this "React" thing, these posts are for you.

-In plain English and doodles🌴🎄, I'll explain the terms in React family and dive into what makes React special.
-No coding knowledge is required to read this post.
-But when we actually get our hands dirty with code, I hope you could recall what you'd learn here.
+In plain English and doodles🌴🎄, I'll explain the terms in React family and dive into what makes React so special.
+No coding knowledge is required at this point, but we'll roll up the sleeves and get our hands dirty with code soon enough.
+I want you to get familiar with a few concepts first so you don't feel like you're in the deep end when we get there.
+You can always come back here if you need to review anything in the future.

 Are you ready?
+Let's get started!

 <a name="learning-goals" >

 # Learning Goals
-After reading this post, I hope you can easily answer these questions:
+After reading this post, I'll get you to come back here.
+Hopefully you'll be able to answer these questions easily:

 - What is DOM?
 - What is React?
 Where does it fit in the development of an app?